 To ensure you get high-quality candidates, include requirements like years of experience or types of experience in the job description.
 If you are seeking RBTs/IBTs for front-line work in a school district, for example, ensure you include your standards for having a high school diploma or bachelor’s degree (if you so require that).
 Also, be clear if you expect them to already have their RBT/IBT training or if you are willing to pay for it and have them complete it on the job.

-Finding a BCBA/IBA
+Finding and Hiring a BCBA/IBA

 If you’re looking for individual behavior support services, you will likely be looking for a behavior analyst working as an independent practitioner that can take on part-time work for you.